Rock art

 Traditional masks and sculptures

 Gabon is famous for its masks.
 Skillfully sculpted and painted, they play a crucial role in the lives of Gabon's various ethnic groups.
 Masks accompany the rites that celebrate the major stages of life: initiation ceremonies, funerals, judgments, they are at the heart of civilizations.
-Each type of mask corresponds to an ethnic group, and can be divided into two main functions: protective and judicial.
+Each type of mask corresponds to an ethnic group and can be divided into two main functions: protective and judicial.
 Among the best-known are the white pounous masks worn at funerals to embody the soul of the deceased.
-Conversely, the rarer black pounous chase away evil spirits and play a part in justice.
+Conversely, the rarer black pounous chase away evil spirits and participate in justice.
 The Fang people, who live in Cameroon, Equatorial Guinea and Gabon, make wooden masks and statuettes linked to the cult of the Byeri, or ancestor worship.
 The Ngil society produces the famous masks with stretched features and half-closed eyes, worn by the chief to impose authority.
 The byeri cult, which began to die out in the 1920s, involved eyema byeri, statuettes surmounting a box containing the bones of the founding ancestors.
 These boxes were used to consult the ancestors and guide young people.
 During ceremonies, the statuettes alone were carried in parades.

 Photography